The Cellular Potts Model on Disordered Lattices: Summary and Outlook

 In this study, we extended the regular (square-lattice) cellular Potts model to work on arbitrary (ir)regular lattices.
 The main motivation of this study was to eliminate lattice artifacts observed for square-lattice CPMs in the literature.
 We demonstrated that such artifacts could indeed be eliminated by using an irregular lattice generated from a fluid-like state using Voronoi tessellation.
 Our generalized CPM maintains many of the desirable features of a base CPM, at the price of a small computational overhead.

 We gained the following insights using our algorithm on both irregular, square, and hexagonal lattices.
 First, there is an order-disorder transition in confluent cell monolayers when using CPM on all lattices that we considered.
-This sets the base CPM apart from the Voronoi and vertex models, which report a transition characterized by arrested dynamics for which the structure remains disordered.
-This makes CPM suited to describe epithelia in which ordered cell arrangements form.
-Second, for the square lattice, the cell shape can be impacted by artifacts above the transition, while for the hexagonal lattice, the fluidity of the tissue remains oddly high.
+This sets the base CPM apart from the active Voronoi and vertex models, in which there is a rigidity transition that maintains the disorder of the fluid-like state for shape parameters close to those of a regular pentagon.
+This makes the CPM suited to describe epithelia in which ordered cell arrangements form, as these can be reached directly and straightforwardly from the disordered state.
+This, however, does not mean to imply that the CPM can never describe glassy dynamics.
+For example, glassy dynamics could be realized in the CPM by modifying the Hamiltonian or by introducing restrictions on rearrangements leading to crystalline order.
+Second, for the square lattice, the cell shape can be impacted by artifacts above the transition, while for the hexagonal lattice, the borders of cells are affected by the symmetry of the lattice.
 Our irregular-lattice CPM did not exhibit these undesirable features.

-In addition, we gained deeper insight into the transition by studying the distributions of different order parameters across the transition.
-This included the hexatic bond order, the isoperimetric quotient, and the circularity, which overlap in their descriptiveness of local neighborhoods.
+In addition, we gained deeper insight into the transition by studying the distributions of different quantities across the transition.
+These included the hexatic bond order, the isoperimetric quotient, and the circularity, which overlap in their descriptiveness of local neighborhoods.
 For the isoperimetric quotient, the transition is closely correlated to the crossover in the fraction of pentagonal and hexagonal neighborhoods found in our simulations.
-However, the transition does not lie at an average isoperimetric quotient of a pentagon, as is the case for the vertex and Voronoi models.
+However, the transition does not lie at an average isoperimetric quotient of a pentagon, as is the case for the vertex and active Voronoi models.
 This is because, unlike these two systems, the shape is not a target parameter in the Hamiltonian describing the system.
 It is further important to realize that examining the mean isoperimetric quotient, or the related shape index, may give an incomplete picture of the behavior of the system.
+We exclude the athermal Voronoi model in this comparison, where the rigidity transition is known to be absent\cite{sussman_no_2018}.

 Looking forward, we note that artifacts can be straightforwardly eliminated through the introduction of an irregular grid.
 This may have additional advantages when coupling the dynamics of the cells to that of external fields, such as food or chemical fields in bacterial colonies~\cite{Hallatschek2007}.
 We will explore these directions in modeling real biological tissues using our generalized CPM in the future and hope this will lead to wider adoption of our approach.